 Leslie, another guest, chimes in “Oh my god!
 I’m so glad you said that, I thought I was seeing things.”

-Carlos unphased, smiles and nods.
+Carlos unfazed, smiles and nods.
 He’s seen a diving hippo before but Leslie and I haven’t even though we’ve both been on multiple safaris.

-It’s behavioral nuances like this that keep me coming back for more.
-Every game drive is different, I always see something new regardless if I’ve seen a species countless times before.
+It’s moments like this that keep me coming back for more.
+Every game drive is different, I always see something new regardless of whether I’ve

 The Pretty Kitty